 Another generous contributor to the Leeds community, and Legacy of the R. R. Moton High School Alumni Association, former Auburn and NBA basketball star who graduated from Leeds High School in 1981 is Charles Barkley.
 Mr. Barkley donated $1,000 to each employee at Leeds High School.
 He is the son of the late Charcey Mae Barkley Glenn another strong supporter of the Association.
 A special thank you to Charles for his support of the Leeds Community.
 The Article, “Up From Leeds”, chronicles some history and events surrounding the Legacy of Leeds and the Leeds community.

 The Chaplain for the Association, Rev. Dr. Johnny Hicks has also made significant contributions to the organization.
 In addition, he adds his time and energy while serving on the Executive Board.
 His responsiveness and attention to projects is very much appreciated.
 His achievements have been acknowledged in the Association’s Spotlight Section.
 Consider adding your name or someone worthy of acknowledgement to the Spotlight Section via the submission form on that page.

 Hall of Fame

 Nominations for the Moton Hall of Fame are due by May 31st every year.
 Raymond Marbury has served as Chair of the R. R. Moton High School Hall of Fame (RRMHSHOF) since it’s inception.
-The purpose of the RRMHSHOF is to recognize former graduates and non-graduates of Moton High School for their outstanding achievements and extraordinary contributions to the R. R. Moton High School or the Jefferson County School District or other school districts.
+The purpose of the RRMHSHOF is to recognize former graduates and non-graduates of Moton High School for their outstanding achievements and extraordinary contributions to the R. R. Moton High School or the Jefferson County School District, other school districts or the community.